Channel access method: Frequency-division multiple access

 The frequency-division multiple access (FDMA) channel-access scheme is the most standard analog system, based on the frequency-division multiplexing (FDM) scheme, which provides different frequency bands to different data streams.
 In the FDMA case, the frequency bands are allocated to different nodes or devices.
-An example of FDMA systems were the first-generation 1G cell-phone systems, where each phone call was assigned to a specific uplink frequency channel, and another downlink frequency channel.
+An example of FDMA systems was the first-generation 1G cell-phone systems, where each phone call was assigned to a specific uplink frequency channel and another downlink frequency channel.
 Each message signal (each phone call) is modulated on a specific carrier frequency.

 A related technique is wavelength division multiple access (WDMA), based on wavelength-division multiplexing (WDM), where different data streams get different colors in fiber-optical communications.
 In the WDMA case, different network nodes in a bus or hub network get a different color.

 An advanced form of FDMA is the orthogonal frequency-division multiple access (OFDMA) scheme, for example, used in 4G cellular communication systems.
 In OFDMA, each node may use several sub-carriers, making it possible to provide different quality of service (different data rates) to different users.
 The assignment of sub-carriers to users may be changed dynamically, based on the current radio channel conditions and traffic load.
 Single-carrier FDMA (SC-FDMA), a.k.a. linearly-precoded OFDMA (LP-OFDMA), is based on single-carrier frequency-domain-equalization (SC-FDE).

 Time-division multiple access

 The time-division multiple access (TDMA) channel access scheme is based on the time-division multiplexing (TDM) scheme.
 TDMA provides different time slots to different transmitters in a cyclically repetitive frame structure.
-For example, node 1 may use time slot 1, node 2 time slot 2, etc. until the last transmitter when it starts over.
+For example, node 1 may use time slot 1, node 2 time slot 2, etc., until the last transmitter when it starts over.
 An advanced form is dynamic TDMA (DTDMA), where an assignment of transmitters to time slots varies on each frame.

 Multi-frequency time-division multiple access (MF-TDMA) combines time and frequency multiple access.
 As an example, 2G cellular systems are based on a combination of TDMA and FDMA.
-Each frequency channel is divided into eight time slots, of which seven are used for seven phone calls, and one for signaling data.
+Each frequency channel is divided into eight time slots, of which seven are used for seven phone calls and one for signaling data.

 Statistical time-division multiplexing multiple access is typically also based on time-domain multiplexing, but not in a cyclically repetitive frame structure.
 Due to its random character, it can be categorized as statistical multiplexing methods and capable of dynamic bandwidth allocation.
-This requires a media access control (MAC) protocol, i.e. a principle for the nodes to take turns on the channel and to avoid collisions.
+This requires a media access control (MAC) protocol, i.e., a principle for the nodes to take turns on the channel and to avoid collisions.
 Common examples are CSMA/CD, used in Ethernet bus networks and hub networks, and CSMA/CA, used in wireless networks such as IEEE 802.11.